Hundreds of inmates evacuated as fire erupts at Texas state prison

 The prison has a capacity of 1,700 inmates, and all 655 being held in the impacted unit were evacuated to another onsite location.

-The inmates had been in the area just under the attic.
-None were injured.
+Officials said the fire was mostly in the attic, and the affected inmates had been held in an area just under the attic.
+No injuries have been reported.

 While the fire at the state facility has been contained, there was no word on where it started or the cause.
 The fire marshal was investigating.